Please review our Parent Handbook below and contact us if you have any questions regarding the different areas of the Handbook. Thank you.

 PLAYGROUND REMINDERS FOR PARENTS

-Pictures taken by the teachers are used to document your child’s work and activities.
-These photos become part of your child’s portfolio.
+Teachers will take pictures of children which are used to document your child's work and activities. the photos taken by teachers become part of your child's portfolio.
 Portfolios are given to families at the end of the year.
-Parents must give specific permission to use their child’s photo on achildsway.com web site.
+Since Portfolio photos taken by teachers are an important part of the curriculum, opting out of these photographs is not an option.

 Any e-mail lists generated in our classrooms are to be used solely for school matters.
 Please do not use classroom e-mail addresses for any social events outside of school or for personal business contacts.